rickstaa/stable-learning-control/docs/source/control/saving_and_loading.rst

 .. admonition:: You Should Know

     Sometimes environment-saving fails because the environment can't be pickled, and ``vars.pkl`` is empty.
-This is known to be a problem for Gym Box2D environments in older versions of Gym, which can't be saved in this manner.
+This is known to be a problem for gymnasium Box2D environments in older versions of gymnasium, which can't be saved in this manner.

 .. admonition:: You Should Know